tweag/nickel/doc/manual/syntax.md

 Symbolic strings are another type of special strings in Nickel.
 For example, you could encounter the following code in a library for using Nickel with Nix:

+For concrete use-cases, some tools require manipulating string-like values that are not yet known at the time of evaluation (e.g. Terraform's computed values), or which performs additional dependency tracking ([Nix string context][nix-string-context]), etc. Usually, those values are more complex than bare strings, and can't be interpolated directly.

+For those cases, Nickel uses symbolic strings:

 ```nickel
 {
   args = [